ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 ## filesystemAvailable {#filesystemavailable}

 Returns amount of remaining space on the filesystem where the files of the databases located.
-It is always smaller than total free space ([filesystemFree](#filesystemfree)) because some space is reserved for a `root` user.
+It is always smaller than total free space ([filesystemFree](#filesystemfree)) because some space is reserved for a Linux `root` user.

 **Syntax**